Writing clear prompts

 TIP: Create your own prompt library of tasks you use regularly – it saves time and improves results.

 When using GenAI tools, always be mindful of data privacy.
-Only input content that is appropriate to share and does not include sensitive, personal, confidential, or copyrighted information.
+Only input content that's appropriate to share and doesn't include information that's:

 Prompt Model for Effective Gen AI Use